manpreet2000/mcp-database-server/README.md

 ## Configuration

-To get started, you need to configure the MongoDB connection in your Claude Desktop configuration file:
+To get started, you need to configure your database connection in your Claude Desktop configuration file:

 ### MacOS